 Elementary (6 to 9 years & 9 to 12 years)

 Maria Montessori characterized ages 6-12 as having ‘the reasoning mind’.
 Students explore the world with imagination and emergent abstract thought.
 The elementary aged child is poised to develop intellectually, emotionally and socially.
-Elementary classrooms at Keystone are designed to support group and individual learning, and are equipped with a rich array of materials that stimulate intellectual curiosity and passion.
+Elementary classrooms at Keystone are designed to support group learning, and are equipped with a rich array of materials that stimulate intellectual curiosity and passion.

 Community of Learners

 Elementary classrooms begin the year establishing the ground rules, their own student-generated constitution.
 Common themes each year include “this is a mistake making place” and “we will respect our classmates, teachers, and our environment,” demonstrating that even students are motivated to create a community where it is safe to take risks.
 It is through making mistakes, developing mastery, where true learning takes place.

 Our classrooms are lively, our students are engaged.
 Students work collaboratively with partners or in small groups; 6-9 year-olds (Lower Elementary, grades 1-3) and 9-12 (Upper Elementary, grades 4-6) have a multi-age experience with the benefits of older students acting as leaders and mentors.